NatuurkundePracticumAmsterdam/ecpc/docs/terminal-adventure-game.md

 # Terminal Adventure Game

-To play the Terminal Adventure Game, [clone the repository](x-github-client://openRepo/https://github.com/AnneliesVlaar/Terminal-Adventure-Game) or [download and unpack the zip](https://github.com/AnneliesVlaar/Terminal-Adventure-Game/archive/refs/heads/main.zip).Open the folder suitable for your operating system and preferred language.
+To play the Terminal Adventure Game, [clone the repository](x-github-client://openRepo/https://github.com/AnneliesVlaar/Terminal-Adventure-Game) or [download and unpack the zip](https://github.com/AnneliesVlaar/Terminal-Adventure-Game/archive/refs/heads/main.zip).
+Open the folder suitable for your operating system and preferred language.
 Go into the forest folder and open/run the 'start' file.
 Let yourself be guided through the adventure.

 Parrot Pokkie was taken from the girl by Snerk the Extremely Magnificent.
 Can you help her get Pokkie back?